King of Fake News, Brian Williams, Implies Trump Didn't Know Troops Were in Qatar | John Hawkins' Right Wing News

 John Hawkins's book 101 Things All Young Adults Should Know is filled with lessons that newly minted adults need in order to get the most out of life.
 Gleaned from a lifetime of trial, error, and writing it down, Hawkins provides advice everyone can benefit from in short, digestible chapters.Buy Now

-In fact NBC has footage of President in Saudi Arabia where he discusses the U.S. Central Command being Qatar-based.
-Trump literally said “Qatar, which hosts the U.S. Central Command, is a crucial strategic partner.”
+In fact, NBC has footage of the President in Saudi Arabia where he discusses the U.S. Central Command being Qatar-based.
+Trump literally said, “Qatar, which hosts the U.S. Central Command, is a crucial strategic partner.”

 Naturally, the White House is not exactly please with this kind of fake news.